 Fact: Since the body doesn’t discriminate between normal days and special occasions, no amount of alcohol on any day throughout pregnancy should be entertained.

-2. Myth: One glass of wine does not expose the fetus to alcohol in the womb
+2. Myth: One glass of wine does not expose the foetus to alcohol in the womb

-Fact: Any amount of alcohol consumed during pregnancy reaches the fetus through the placenta and the umbilical cord easily.
+Fact: Any amount of alcohol consumed during pregnancy reaches the foetus through the placenta and the umbilical cord.
 This may put your baby at a higher risk of FAS.
 Hence, it is wise to avoid even a negligible amount of wine during pregnancy.

 3. Myth: Drinking wine is during pregnancy is better than taking cocaine or heroin

 Fact: While all substances of abuse including cocaine, heroin, marijuana, alcohol, etc., have harmful effects on the baby, it is found that in comparison alcohol causes the worst neurobehavioral effects on the foetus.
 Hence, all of these substances, including alcohol should be avoided during pregnancy.

 4. Myth: Real damage due to drinking can only be caused by excess consumption.